 - Learning Outcomes

-- This paper is designed as an introduction to special-needs dentistry for the general dental practitioner.
-The goal is the development of competent assessment, treatment planning and safe management of the oral problems of compromised patients, which will enable the candidate to assess, plan and provide appropriate oral and dental health care for individuals with special needs.
+This paper is designed develop and advance the skills and knowledge of special-needs dentistry for the general dental practitioner.
+The goal is the development of competent assessment, treatment planning and safe management of the oral problems of medically complex patients, which will enable the candidate to assess, plan and provide appropriate oral and dental health care for individuals with special needs.